sachapan/tech_notes/windows.md

 ## Disable Bitlocker

-Launch an elevated command prompt and run the command manage-bde off C:, changing C: as necessary.
+Launch an elevated command prompt and run the command:
+`manage-bde off C:`

 ## Lock screen images are cached here: